Dental Early Acceptance Program (DEAP)

 After reading everything about DEAP on the UHPO website, I believe that I am eligible for the program.
 When should I apply?

 At the earliest, you may be able to apply after completing your first full semester at UTSA.
 At the latest, you must apply before you have accumulated 30 hours of college credit.
 When you meet with a UHPO advisor for the first time to discuss your aspirations for the DEAP, he or she will help you to determine the best time to apply.

 I have already been accepted to DEAP.
 Will I be kicked out of the program if I earn below a 3.4 GPA during one semester?

-No. For DEAP, you are required to have cumulative and science GPAs of 3.4 by the end of the fall semester prior to your planned matriculation to Dental School.
+No. For DEAP, you are required to have cumulative and science GPAs of 3.4 by October 1st of your junior year to matriculate into DEAP.